itsneilyall/n8n-ai-appointment-scheduler/README.md

 - `abuseScore >= 5` → 15-minute cooldown, score resets on expiry

 ### ② Rule-based filter
-A **greeting fast-path** answers `hi` / `hello` / `good morning` instantly — zero LLM calls for the most common message received.
+A **greeting fast-path** answers `hi` / `hello` / `good morning` instantly, zero LLM calls for the most common message received.
 The abuse group catches instruction-override phrasing, persona hijacks, jailbreak vocabulary, and code/joke requests.

 Math-spam detection is **phone-number-aware**.
 "Is this string made only of math characters?" matches a bare phone number, because digits are math characters.
 Detection requires an operator *between* digits, behind an explicit phone guard that must run first, `+` and `-` are both operators and phone punctuation.